 - Custom Configuration: Open the OVPN file you downloaded earlier – and make sure to open it using a text editor.
 Then, copy the values from the following fields: tun-mtu, fragment, mssfix, keysize, auth, sndbuf, rcvbuf.
-Check the screenshot below of how that should look like (when pasted to your router's VPN setup fields).
+Check the screenshot below of what that field should look like when pasted.

 - Client Certificate: Copy the text between the <cert> and </cert> tags.

 - Client Key: Copy the text between the <key> and </key> tags.

 10. You’ll now want to test your connection.
 At the top, make sure to pick "Status."
 Identify your VPN connection.
 Press the "Play" icon on the right-hand side.
 If everything goes correctly, you should see a note saying "Running" on the left.